Antarctic Sledge Dog Memorial

 - Cambridge, England

 In October 2015, the sled dog sculpture was moved to a new position outside the Scott Polar Research Institute on Lensfield Road in Cambridge.
 Due to new building work it couldn't stay where it was outside BAS.
 Thanks to the efforts of Dick Harbour, Hwfa Jones and Graham Wright the custodians of the statue along with Julian Dowdeswell, Director of SPRI a new, and to my mind much better situation, was found where far more people can see the statue in near-central Cambridge right outside the Polar Museum (now much improved, if you haven't been for a few years, it's well worth a re-visit).
 So alls well that ends well.
-It was a cold and wet day when I took these pictures which aren't as good as they could be, I like the way the dog looks like he's waiting for his master to come out of the museum.
+It was a cold and wet day when I took these pictures which aren't as good as they could be, I like the way the dog looks like he's waiting for someone to come out of the museum.

 The sculpture stands outside the entrance to BAS headquarters in Cambridge England.
 It was made by sculptor David Cemmick and unveiled on the 4th of July 2009.
 Ex Fids Hwfa Jones, Graham Wright and Dick Harbour began the project and raised the funds to pay for the statue.